Goran Stolevski

-Goran Stolevski, born 1985/1986, is a Macedonian Australian film director and screenwriter.
+Goran Stolevski (born 1985) is a Macedonian Australian film director and screenwriter.
 He made his feature film directorial debut with the 2022 film You Won't Be Alone, which premiered at the 2022 Sundance Film Festival.

 His second feature film, Of an Age, was the winner of the Best Film Award at CinefestOZ in 2022.

-Stolevski was born in North Macedonia, and emigrated to Australia with his family in childhood.
+Stolevski was born in the Socialist Republic of Macedonia and spent his childhood in Tetovo.
+At the age of 12, he emigrated to Australia with his family.
 He is openly gay.